-Organic marketing or Search Engine Optimization takes time to shine, but it pays off in long run.
-If you are not in a hurry of getting sales or leads, then you should spend more on organic marketing.
+Organic marketing or Search Engine Optimization takes time to shine, but it pays off in the long run.
+If you are not in a hurry of getting sales and leads, then you should spend more on organic marketing.

 If you have the right strategy, you can reap the benefits of higher ranking for a long time, maybe forever.

 If you want to get leads or sales quickly, then go with paid ads or PPC.